Chateau Pape Clement 2009 Pessac-Leognan Grand Cru Classe Magnum

 Château Pape Clément

-Grand Cru Classé in red in the Graves classification in 1953, Domaine has belonged since 1983 to the Bordeaux businessman Bernard Magrez.
-With determination and passion, he has led Pape Clément into the sphere of the greatest wines of Bordeaux.
-Respect for the environment, the use of drones to follow the evolution of the vineyard, tailor-made vinification, from the vineyard to the cellar nothing is left to chance so that the potential of this exceptional terroir is expressed.
+Grand Cru Classé in red in the 1953 Graves classification, Domaine has belonged to Bordeaux businessman Bernard Magrez since 1983.
+With determination and passion, he has led Pape Clément into the sphere of the greatest Bordeaux wines.
+Respect for the environment, the use of drones to follow the evolution of the vines, made-to-measure vinification, from the vine to the cellar nothing is left to chance to ensure that the potential of this exceptional terroir is expressed.

-The Château Pape Clément is based on a 63-hectare vineyard implanted on an exceptional Pyrenean gravel hillock.
+Le Château Pape Clément is a 63-hectare vineyard planted on an exceptional hilltop of Pyrenean gravel.

 - The red grape varieties are 56% Cabernet Sauvignon, 40% Merlot and 4% Cabernet Franc.
-The aging of the great wine lasts from 16 to 18 months in French oak barrels, 70% of which are new.
-The Clémentin de Pape Clément is the Second red wine.
+The grand vin is aged for 16 to 18 months in French oak barrels, 70% of which are new.
+Clémentin de Pape Clément is the Second red wine.

 99/100